 HOB (Hang On Back) filters are great for increasing air-water contact, usually sit on top of your aquarium at the rear end.
 The filtered water from HOB cycles back to the aquarium like a waterfall, which helps to aerate the water.

 They also circulate the water, distribute the oxygen all through the aquarium.
-If you plan to buy a HOB filter, check out my article, Best HOB filters for creating a thriving aquarium.
+If you plan to buy a HOB filter, check out my article, Best HOB filters, to create a thriving aquarium.

 A spray bar is an excellent option to increase dissolved oxygen.
 A spray bar is a sprinkler tube attach to the canister filter’s outlet and evenly sprays the water across the aquarium surface from a height.
 As a result, water en route to the aquarium comes into contact with air and allows more oxygen to enter.